 Types of Varicose Vein Treatment:

-Compression: If your varicose vein symptoms are minor, a physician may advise you to regularly wear special compression socks that place pressure on your legs to help your veins pump blood easily to the heart.
+If your varicose vein symptoms are minor, a physician may advise you to regularly wear special compression socks.
+Compression socks place pressure on your legs to help pump blood easily to the heart.

-Lifestyle Changes: Something as simple as doing physical activities that get your legs moving can improve the appearance of varicose veins.
-Sitting or standing still for long periods of time can cause varicose veins or if you already have them, make them worsen.
+Something as simple as doing physical activities that get your legs moving can improve the appearance of varicose veins.
+Sitting or standing still for long periods of time can cause varicose veins.
+If you already have them it makes them worse.

 Types of Varicose Vein Removal:

 If the pain is too severe, the varicose veins have become damaged, or they are causing additional physical problems that may lead to blood clots, then you may need immediate results.